 They can be reached at: Administrative Wage Garnishment Branch (AWG) at (404) 562-6013 or email at firstname.lastname@example.org.
 Bankruptcy: Currently the only ground for discharging a student loan in bankruptcy is if the student can show that repayment will “impose an undue hardship on the debtor and debtor’s dependents.”
 For cases filed after October 7, 1998, there is no longer a discharge for loans more than seven years old.
 For more information about discharging student loans in bankruptcy, see NCLC’s publications Student Loan Law and Consumer Bankruptcy Law and Practice.
 State Discharges: State tuition recovery funds (STRFs) can be a valuable source of relief for defrauded students where a school is insolvent and where the student cannot obtain a federal discharge.
 The majority of states have either a STRF or a bond program to reimburse defrauded students.

-A new income-based federal student loan repayment option also went into effect this week.
 It lets borrowers set up a monthly student loan repayment that is as low as 15 percent of their adjusted gross income for the year.
 As CNN points out, while the income-based option can make payments significantly lower, the loans themselves could take longer to repay, meaning more interest is paid.
 But the trade-off may be worth it for some borrowers.
 Many of the new federal student loan rules going into effect this week are part of the College Cost Reduction and Access Act, which was signed into law in 2007.